How to Run a Scooter Sharing Business – the Strategic Way

 Scaling up scooter sharing operations takes a disciplined and structured approach.
 This can include evaluating key priorities, working with cities and data regulations, and developing your own competitive advantage.
-By understanding the business complexities of scooter sharing, you will be better equipped for long-term success.
+By understanding the complexities of scooter sharing , you will be better equipped for long-term success.

 The recent buzz surrounding scooter sharing (ie: kick scooters, e-scooters, etc.) has focused on the viability of this business model.
 In response to concerns about vehicle safety, durability, and longevity, scooter sharing operators have eased off rapid expansion plans.
 Instead, operators are now figuring out the puzzle on how to achieve and maintain long-term profitability.

-In order to scale and grow, operators need to do more than just focus on unit economics.
+In order to scale and grow a scooter sharing business, operators need to do more than just focus on unit economics.
 Fortunately, we can take a page from what made carsharing and moped sharing successful when it was still in its infancy and apply similar strategic approaches to this popular form of micromobility.

 Strategy #1: Understand the Payoff